Gaza genocide: India

+Other states

+In March 2024, the Sydney-based firm Birchgrove Legal Australian referred Prime Minister Anthony Albanese, Foreign Minister Penny Wong, Opposition Leader Peter Dutton, and others to the ICC as accessories to genocide, war crimes, and crimes against humanity, citing the defunding of UNRWA, the provision of military aid, and "unequivocal political support" for Israel's actions during the Gaza war.

+According to the CCPA, Canada is complicit in the genocide because it has allowed military exports to Israel to continue under previously approved permits despite publicly saying that new arms sales were halted, and has not implemented a comprehensive arms embargo, leaving loopholes such as third-country transfers in place.

 Private sector and media

 Multiple corporations have been accused of profiting from the Gaza genocide.
-Executives from Lockheed Martin, General Dynamics, and RTX Corporation have described the war in Gaza as a source of increased profits.
+Lockheed Martin, General Dynamics, and RTX Corporation executives have called the war in Gaza a source of increased profits.
+From October 2023 to July 2025, RTX's stock price rose by 77%.

-On 20 June 2024, UN experts warned that continued arms transfers to Israel could amount to violations of international law and risk state and corporate complicity in potential genocide.
+On 20 June 2024, UN experts warned that continued arms transfers to Israel could violate international law and risk state and corporate complicity in genocide.
 They called for an immediate halt to all weapons transfers to Israel, including by such major arms manufacturers as BAE Systems, Boeing, Lockheed Martin, and Caterpillar.
 They also warned institutions investing in these companies, such as Bank of America, BlackRock, Citigroup, and Wells Fargo.

 In June 2025, a UN expert's report named Alphabet, Amazon, Microsoft, and IBM as "central to Israel's surveillance apparatus and the ongoing Gaza destruction", and Palantir as a source of AI tools for the Israeli military.
-The report also named Allianz, Barclays, BlackRock, and BNP Paribas for underwriting and purchasing Israeli government bonds, which the UN said are the main source of financing for Israel's military expenditures.
-Scholars, journalists, media analysts and human rights advocates have accused various media outlets of complicity through media imperialism.
+The report also said Allianz, Barclays, BlackRock, and BNP Paribas had underwritten and purchased Israeli government bonds, which the UN said are the main source of financing for Israel's military expenditures.

+Scholars, journalists, media analysts, and human rights advocates have accused various media outlets of complicity through media imperialism.
+Brazilian journalist Bruno Lima Rocha Beaklini has accused Brazilian media outlets of supporting genocide against Palestinians.
+Media analyst Adam H. Johnson has written that the Gaza genocide would have been impossible to sustain without the ongoing complicity of the U.S. corporate media.